 Once you deposit your Ursuline student account will be created, including your Ursuline student email!
 Login instructions will be emailed to you by Ursuline’s IT department, approximately 48 hours after your deposit is processed.
 While the Admission Office will be primarily communicating to you using your personal email account, you will find important campus updates and Ursuline insider-information in your Ursuline email.
 Over the summer, be sure to check both accounts.

 Dying to schedule your classes??
 Of course you are!
 Students will meet with their academic advisor during Summer Orientation.
-Registration for our 4 available Summer Orientation dates will go live sometime in April.
+Registration is now live for Summer Orientation.
 Summer Orientation is planned to occur in-person and space is limited for each date, so don't wait to RSVP!
 Event registration will go live in late spring/early summer.